valtimo-platform/valtimo-documentation/extending-valtimo/plugin/custom-plugin-definition.md

 export {SAMPLE_PLUGIN_LOGO_BASE64};
 ```

-### Your plugin configuration component
+### Plugin configuration component

-As shown in the [plugin specification section](#your-plugin-specification), your plugin configuration component needs to
+As shown in the [plugin specification section](#your-plugin-specification), plugin configuration components need to
 conform to the interface `PluginConfigurationComponent`.
 Below the interface is shown, with a comment for each required
 property.